 The herbivores may eat algae and other vegetables.
 On the other hand, the carnivore snails may depend upon other animals to feed themselves.
 There is a buccal cavity in the mouth of a snail where the radula of snails can be observed.
 Using the teeth of a radula, they collect food and send it to the oesophagus.
 The sharp teeth present in the radula of marine snails help drill holes on other animals like seashells etc and can eat the meat of other animals.
 While learning about the radula of snails, one can come across the radula of pila.
 Let's see what it is.

 Pila is another species of snails.
 These are commonly known as apple snails.
-These are usually found in Malaysia, Indonesia, India, Sri Lanka, Vietnam, Philippines, Africa etc. These are known as herbivore's snails, usually found in freshwater like ponds, lakes, etc. They usually prefer aquatic vegetation.
+These are usually found in Malaysia, Indonesia, India, Sri Lanka, Vietnam, Philippines, Africa, etc. These are known as herbivore snails, usually found in fresh water like ponds, lakes, etc. They usually prefer aquatic vegetation.
 Similar to the other snails, the radula is an organ present in pila that helps to cut down the food using the teeth of the radula.
-The radula of pila present in the buccal cavity appears in brownish colour.
+The radula of pila present in the buccal cavity appears in brownish.
 The major function of this radula is to break down the food into small particles.

-Minor Lateral Teeth – These are usually in pairs, so they are plural.
-These are smaller than either Central teeth and dominant teeth.
+These are usually in pairs, so they are plural.
+These are smaller than either Central teeth or dominant teeth.

 These are the different types of regular teeth present in different species.
 They have differences in their structure and appearance but are the same in function because the only function of radula is to break down the food and help their survival.